In this guide, you’ll learn how you can send push notifications using Firebase in Android.

 - Data Notifications, you may use info messages to send customized data components to the customer program.
 But, FCM does set a 4KB limitation on those information messages, therefore if your payload exceeds 4KB then you will want to fetch further information using WorkManager or the JobScheduler API.

 NOTE: In this tutorial, we’ll be sending a notification message only.

 Here is the step by step guide how you can implement Firebase push notification with an example:

 A Firebase account (you can use the same Google account – no extra sign up required)

 A real Android device or an emulator to test your Android App

 - Open Android Studio and create a new project.

-- Enter the app details – app name, domain name, location – and leave the rest as default i.e the empty activity and minimum Android version.
+- Enter the app details – the app name, domain name, location – and leave the rest as default i.e., the empty activity, and minimum Android version.
 In my case, the package name of my app is ‘com.firebasetutorials.testingnotification’ but you can have one of your choices.

-- After Android Studio finishes the building App for you, leave it as and move to next step, we will get back to Android Studio soon.
+- After Android Studio finishes the building App for you, leave it, and move to the next step, we will soon get back to Android Studio.

-There are 3 steps to Setup Firebase for your Android app notification.
+There are three steps to set up Firebase for your Android app notification: